 RiverShares are asset allocation portfolios comprised solely of RiverShares-Eligible ETFs, as defined above.
 The models are built based on a quantitative methodology, the inputs for which reflect RiverFront’s qualitative judgments about market conditions.
 As with the Advantage and ETF Advantage portfolio solutions, RiverShares portfolio solutions are available through SMA, UMA and MDP wrap programs at participating Sponsor Firms.
 The models are also available on the password-protected Advisor-only portion of the RiverFront website.
-RiverShares portfolios are available for five different Investment Solutions: Moderate Growth & Income, Dynamic Equity Income, Global Allocation, Global Growth, and International Opportunities.
+RiverShares portfolios are available for six different Investment Solutions: Conservative Income Builder, Moderate Growth & Income, Dynamic Equity Income, Global Allocation, Global Growth, and International Opportunities.

-Using Price Matters® assumptions on the asset classes available within the RiverShares-Eligible ETFs, as well as the quantitative MRO results, the Asset Allocation team calculates the SAA guidelines and then varies the allocation across the investment options to generate the RiverShares portfolios for five different Investment Solutions.
+Using Price Matters® assumptions on the asset classes available within the RiverShares-Eligible ETFs, as well as the quantitative MRO results, the Asset Allocation team calculates the SAA guidelines and then varies the allocation across the investment options to generate the RiverShares portfolios for six different Investment Solutions.
 If the Asset Allocation team wants to add asset classes to the MRO process beyond those available in the RiverShares-Eligible ETFs, then new RiverShares-Eligible ETFs must be launched with the appropriate mandates, benchmarks and prospectus disclosure.
 The Asset Allocation team may reduce or eliminate an allocation to an Eligible ETF consistent with its outlook for that asset class.

 RiverShares will use a fixed income ETF sub-advised by RiverFront, ALPS RiverFront Unconstrained Income Fund (ticker: RFUN), which has a similar investment objective to RIGS but is managed differently and has a different fee structure (described in Item 5 of this Brochure).
-Even though RIGS has a lower expense ratio and a similar investment objective, RiverFront will not use RIGS within RiverShares portfolios, as RiverShares portfolios will invest only in Eligible ETFs, which pay the same advisory to RiverFront, to address the potential conflict of interest that RiverFront might otherwise face in allocating RiverShares assets among investment options.
+Even though RIGS has a lower expense ratio and a similar investment objective, RiverFront will not use RIGS within RiverShares portfolios, as RiverShares portfolios will invest only in Eligible ETFs, which pay the same sub-advisory fee to RiverFront, to address the potential conflict of interest that RiverFront might otherwise face in allocating RiverShares assets among investment options.

 Risk of Loss